MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## June 3, 2019

-Version 103.1905.31001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and version XXXXXXXXXXXXX of the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] solution include the following new features.
+Version 103.1905.31001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps includew the following new features.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|-------|